Estate Planning in Divorce

-District of Columbia Estate Planning In Divorce
+District of Columbia Estate Planning in Divorce

 Estate planning is not often foremost in people’s minds when they are in the midst of a divorce.
 Nevertheless, divorce is a major life event that should trigger a review and possible revision of the estate plan.
-At the Antonoplos and Associates, our family and matrimonial law attorneys provide comprehensive advice and representation in your divorce or other family law matter, including making sure that aspects of your estate plan impacted by your divorce are properly adjusted in accordance with your needs and wishes.
+At Antonoplos and Associates, our family and matrimonial law attorneys provide comprehensive advice and representation in your divorce or other family law matter, including making sure that aspects of your estate plan impacted by your divorce are properly adjusted in accordance with your needs and wishes.

 All Estate Planning Documents should be Reviewed after Divorce

 Divorcing couples needing to divide a large marital estate likely have thorough and complicated estate plans as well, and all estate planning documents should be reviewed after divorce to see if they need to be revised.
 Heirs and beneficiaries named in wills and trusts may need to be changed, and it may be necessary to revise the way in which classes of heirs and beneficiaries are created or defined.
-Additionally, there may be a host of other documents and estate planning tools which need to be reviewed, such as insurance policies, pension plans and any other benefits with named beneficiaries.
-Attorneys from the Antonoplos & Associates will help ensure that your divorce does not have any unintended consequences on your estate plan and that documents are revised accordingly.
+Additionally, there may be a host of other documents and estate planning tools that need to be reviewed, such as insurance policies, pension plans, and any other benefits with named beneficiaries.
+Attorneys from Antonoplos & Associates will help ensure that your divorce does not have any unintended consequences on your estate plan and that documents are revised accordingly.